Heather Stanning: 2016

 Glover and Stanning were the dominant women's pair in the GB Team Selection Trials held at the Redgrave Pinsent Rowing Lake at Caversham over 22–23 March 2016.
 They finished in 7 minutes 13 seconds, ten seconds ahead of Polly Swann and Jessica Eddie.
 Glover commented that it was "... the start of the season, rather than a peak ..." and Stanning noted their "great working combination with coach Robin (Williams)," and the "excitement of getting back into the boat each year."

 On 8 May 2016 Glover and Stanning won the European Rowing Championships at Brandenburg an der Havel to retain their European title.
 In windy conditions they completed the final in 7 minutes 35.93 seconds, eight seconds ahead of Kerstin Hartmann and Kathrin Marchand of Germany.
 Glover told the BBC that "There were waves coming over my back at the start but racing here has up-skilled us.
 We may have cross-wind conditions at the Rio Olympics so it was good to race in them."

 In the World Rowing Cup II at Lucerne, Switzerland, from 27–29 May, Glover and Stanning won both their heat and their semi-final but were unable to start in the final due to Stanning's sickness.

-On 19 June 2016 Glover and Stanning won the final of the World Cup III event at Poznan, Poland, setting a new World Cup Best time of 6 minutes 52.79 seconds to finish 1.6 seconds ahead of the newly crowned World Cup Champions - Genevieve Behrent and Rebecca Scown of New Zealand.
+On 19 June 2016 Glover and Stanning won the final of the World Cup III event at Poznań, Poland, setting a new World Cup Best time of 6 minutes 52.79 seconds to finish 1.6 seconds ahead of the newly crowned World Cup Champions - Genevieve Behrent and Rebecca Scown of New Zealand.
 Although undefeated in the World Cup series, Glover and Stanning did not enter the first round at Varese, and did not start the final of round II at Lucerne due to sickness, thus they did not accrue sufficient points for overall series victory.

-On 12 August 2016 Glover and Stanning won the final of the Olympic women's pair.
-Stanning announced her retirement from rowing in November 2016 to return to army service, while Glover will take time to consider her rowing career.
+On 12 August 2016 Glover and Stanning retained their Olympic women's Pair title at the 2016 Summer Olympics in Rio de Janeiro.

+in November 2016, Stanning announced her retirement from rowing and returned to active military service full time 2017.